androidvirtualpen/virtualpen/README.md

 ## Limitations

+- No support for Wayland at the moment (only X11 is supported)
 - Can only target one screen on the PC host (primary screen)
 - Pen tilt is currently not supported (please do ask if you need this feature)
 - No support on host side for MacOS and Windows